JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    }
    ```

-3. To be able to run this app using Gradle, specify `System.in` as the input to use in the `build.gradle.kts` file
+3. To run this app using Gradle, specify `System.in` as the input to use in the `build.gradle.kts` file
    and load the Gradle changes:

    ```kotlin